NeurodataWithoutBorders/nwb_hackathons/HCK05_2018_Berkeley/README.md

 * Create the outline for your project at the hackathon.
 For further details and instructions on how to create a project see [here](projects/README.md)
 * Bring any example data sets needed for your project with you to the hackathon.
 For any lab-specific data (i.e., data not in NWB:N) you should know how to read the data using Python and ideally have scripts ready for reading the data.
 * Bring your labtop with appropriate software installed.
 For instructions on how to install PyNWB see http://pynwb.readthedocs.io/en/latest/getting_started.html#installation

+## Objective

+The Neurodata Without Borders: Neurophysiology project (NWB:N, www.nwb.org) is an effort to standardize the description and storage of neurophysiology data and metadata.
+NWB:N enables data sharing/reuse and reduces the energy-barrier to applying data analytics both within and across labs.
+Several laboratories, including the Allen Institute for Brain Science, have wholeheartedly adopted NWB:N. The community needs to join forces to achieve data standardization in neurophysiology.
+This hackathon event invites experts from the neuroscience community to explore adopting NWB:N for their data sharing needs and lab use cases.
+The goal of this event is to a) train new users on NWB:N, b) promote adoption of NWB:N, c) work with users on programming projects, e.g, to integrate examples of their labs data into NWB:N, d) facilitate communication between users and developers and project teams, and e) engage with the community.

 ## Attending Remotely